 What it means if it's high?

-Not enough time was spent to do the review, which may impact the quality of code and increase the number of bugs.
+Very High Flashy PRs represent, not enough time spent to do the review.
+Thus impacting the quality of code and may increase in the number of bugs